 The Australian Greens in January 2022 announced a Policy that they will legislate to require government agencies to spend a minimum of 3% of their annual procurement budget with women-led businesses.

 Femeconomy have advocated to introduce Gender Equality Procurement with all State and Territory Governments and Federal Government.
-As a result of these conversations, many State Governments have adopted Gender Equality Procurement Commitments, including Queensland Government Women’s Strategy, New South Wales Government Budget 2022-23 Women’s Opportunity Statement, South Australian Government Women’s Policy and the Western Australian Government Stronger Together Action Plan.
+As a result of these conversations, many State Governments have adopted Gender Equality Procurement Commitments, NSW Government’s Women’s Strategy and Women’s Opportunity Statement, Queensland Government Women’s Strategy, South Australian Government Women’s Policy and the Western Australian Government Stronger Together Action Plan.

 Government Commitments to Gender Equality Procurement